 This includes scoliosis or kyphosis.
 The deformity may be associated with lower back pain if it leads to the breakdown of the discs, facet joints, or stenosis.

-Other treatments such as acupuncture, soft tissue release and massage therapy can also help.
-A registered physiotherapist can conduct a skilled assessment and examination of the spine and recommend the appropriate treatment.
+Other treatments such as acupuncture, soft tissue release and massage therapy from our back pain specialists can also help.
+A registered physiotherapist can conduct a skilled assessment and examination of the spine and recommend the appropriate physiotherapy treatment.
 For most back pain issues, an x-ray and other imaging is not required for management in the initial stages.